Tag Archives: Joe Don Baker

 Grade: B

-This works in his favor and makes him purely believable with every ridiculous one-liner or flat dialogue.
+This works in his favor and makes him entirely believable, even with every ridiculous one-liner or flat line of dialogue.

-All good Bond films must contain specific qualities like a good villain, a sexy yet strong ‘Bond girl’, dazzling stunts and chase scenes, a memorable theme song, and more than one exotic locale.
+All good Bond films must include specific qualities such as a strong villain, a sexy yet strong ‘Bond girl’, dazzling stunts and chase scenes, a memorable theme song, and more than one exotic locale.

 It’s just what the blueprint is and must never be broken.

-Therefore, Tomorrow Never Dies feels more like the producers, and director, Roger Spottiswoode, and writer, Bruce Feirstein sought a check box checking off exercise rather than creating anything brilliant or memorable.
+Therefore, Tomorrow Never Dies feels more like the producers, director Roger Spottiswoode, and writer Bruce Feirstein sought a check-the-box exercise rather than creating anything brilliant or memorable.

 I deem this film rather ordinary.
-Not bad but not superior either falling middle of the road when compared to other Bond franchise films.
+Not bad, but not superior either, falling in the middle of the road when compared to other Bond franchise films.

-Media mogul Elliot Carver, played completely over the top by actor Jonathan Pryce wants his news empire to reach every country on the globe, but the Chinese government will not allow him to broadcast there.
+Media mogul Elliot Carver, played completely over the top by actor Jonathan Pryce, wants his news empire to reach every country on the globe.
+Still, the Chinese government will not allow him to broadcast there.

-Still, the lengthy scenes between Yeoh and Brosnan do contain strong chemistry as they decimate the bad guys and save the world together.
+Still, the lengthy scenes between Yeoh and Brosnan do convey strong chemistry as they take down the bad guys and save the world together.

-I expected a bit more from Teri Hatcher’s character of Paris Carver, a former girlfriend of Bond who is now Carver’s trophy wife.
-The setup was superior and the love triangle could have gone further than killing off her character after just a couple of scenes.
+I expected a bit more from Teri Hatcher’s character, Paris Carver, a former girlfriend of Bond who is now Carver’s trophy wife.
+The setup was superior, and the love triangle could have gone further than killing off her character after just a couple of scenes.

-As great as an actor as Pryce is it’s tough to believe he’s the same actor who made films like Two Popes (2019) and The Wife (2017) so good.
-He turns Elliot into a caricature dead set on controlling the world proving that an actor can’t always bring a mediocre script to life.
+As great an actor as Pryce is, it’s tough to believe he’s the same actor who made films like Two Popes (2019) and The Wife (2017) so good.
+He turns Elliot into a caricature, dead set on controlling the world, proving that an actor can’t always bring a mediocre script to life.

-Tomorrow Never Dies brings the viewers to lavish locations like Bangkok, China, Hamburg, Germany, and in and around London.
-The tone has a definitively Asian feel which works like You Only Live Twice did in 1967.
+Tomorrow Never Dies takes viewers to lavish locations such as Bangkok, China, Hamburg, Germany, and London.
+The tone has a definite Asian feel, which works as well as You Only Live Twice did in 1967.

 The Living Daylights-1987